 Your ClickBank Payment Link is what allows customers to purchase your product via the ClickBank order form.
-Vendors must manually create payment links and insert them into their Pitch Page using HTML.
+Sellers must manually create payment links and insert them into their Pitch Page using HTML.
 Payment links are always built using the following format:

 Here it is in HTML: